 Like the Najash Rionegrina, its fossils suggest that the snake’s ancestors are not small burrowers but animals about the size of a monitor lizard.
 This is like the conclusion drawn regarding Najash Rionegrina.

 The Titanoboa is our #1 prehistoric snake because it was massive.
 It was longer than a school bus!

-It was up to 50 ft long and weighed over 2,500 lbs.
+It was up to 50 feet long and weighed over 2,500 pounds.
 Yet no one is quite sure how this monster lived its life.
 There’s a lot of debate about what it ate and how it attacked its prey.
 Some believed that it would have constricted its prey since it was a massive boa constrictor.
 It probably mainly ate fish, though some believe it also ate dangerous prey like alligators.

 Fossil records indicate that this creature lived about 60 million years ago and thrived in the time right after the extinction of the dinosaurs.
 It most likely spent its time living in water because its size would have been too cumbersome on land.
 The Titanoboa was not a dinosaur, though.
 It probably was able to grow so big because the planet was a lot warmer than it is now.
 A warmer environment is more favorable for cold-blooded snakes.

 The anaconda today is recognized as the largest snake in existence.
-The largest anaconda ever found was 33 ft long, which is about the size of a telephone pole.
+The largest anaconda ever found was 33 feet long, which is about the size of a telephone pole.
 This pales in comparison to the Titanoboa, which was five times larger than the average anaconda.
 An average anaconda tops out at about 15 feet long.

 Discover the "Monster" Snake 5X Bigger than an Anaconda